 NCPHN Coffs Harbour Clinical Council also highlighted safe transition of care as one of the top priorities for action within the MNC.

 The Safe Transition of Care (SToC) is a three phase project aimed at improving patient related electronic communication between MNCLHD and Primary Care Providers.

-- Phase 3 focused on quality of patient related electronic communication this will included discharge summaries and referrals.
-A survey was distributed to ascertain critical informations that could be targeted for improvement.
+Phase 3 focused on quality of patient related electronic communication this will included discharge summaries and referrals.
+A survey was distributed to ascertain critical information that could be targeted for improvement.
 To great success 43% of General Practitioners completed the survey and provided data that Safe transition of Care could utilise to determine the project approach.